Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 - Only visible segments are used by this effect.
 - At least two segments are required.
 - If a part of a segment is erased or painting is removed using Undo (and not overwritten by another segment) then it is recommended to cancel and initialize.
 The reason is that effect of adding more information (painting more seeds) can be propagated to the complete segmentation, but removing information (removing some seed regions) will not change the complete segmentation.
-- The method uses grow-cut algorithm: Liangjia Zhu, Ivan Kolesov, Yi Gao, Ron Kikinis, Allen Tannenbaum.
-An Effective Interactive Medical Image Segmentation Method Using Fast GrowCut, International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI), Interactive Medical Image Computing Workshop, 2014.
+- The method uses an improved version of the grow-cut algorithm described in *Liangjia Zhu, Ivan Kolesov, Yi Gao, Ron Kikinis, Allen Tannenbaum.
+An Effective Interactive Medical Image Segmentation Method Using Fast GrowCut, International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI), Interactive Medical Image Computing Workshop, 2014.*

 ### ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_segmenteditor_fill_between_slices.png) Fill between slices